In Depth: Render Farms / Network Rendering / Distributed Rendering

 - Buy 1 license 1 workstation, 5 render-only machines (or nodes)

-- Get 2 licenses up to 2 workstations, Uup to 10 render-only machines (or nodes)
+- Get 2 licenses up to 2 workstations, Up to 10 render-only machines (or nodes)

 - Purchase 10 licenses up to 10 workstations, up to 50 render-only machines (or nodes)

-NOTE: If you have more than 5 render-only machines per workstation (i.e. 5 workstations and 50 render-only machines (or nodes), you are required to purchase additional full licenses to accommodate you render farm.
+If you have more than 5 render-only machines per workstation (i.e. 5 workstations and 50 render-only machines (or nodes), you are required to purchase additional full licenses to accommodate you render farm.
+To acquire this render-only license, contact us and we will activate one for you.

 Due to the unique nature of the Nuke market, we do sell Particular for Nuke render nodes individually, an exception to our render only policy.
 We apologize for any confusion this causes.